SMCR fines: Do they work?

 How RegTech can ensure proper accountability with SMCR

-Individual Accountability and Competency software solutions have been helping firms continue to adhere to the SMCR even during these long periods working from home.
+Individual Accountability and Competency software solutions have been helping firms continue to adhere to the SMCR even during these long periods working from home, and will continue to benefit firms as we ease out of lockdown restrictions.
 The opportunity software provides is easily recognised by Sean Lam, Chief Executive at Walker Crisps.

 "The adoption of appropriate technology solutions can not only reduce the administrative workload but also enable management to focus on the more complex and strategic parts of SM&CR, such as the duties of responsibility and accountability."